MiddletonCommunityVoice/services-list/content/services/rochdale-library-services.md

 ---

 ### Information
-Ask at a library or go online at Rochdale Council
+Ask at a library or go online at Rochdale Council.
+Sure Start Centres can phone CAB to book a local appointemt for you.